include-what-you-use/include-what-you-use/README.md

 The original design was built for Make, but a number of alternative run modes have come up over the years.

-#### Plugging into Make ####
+#### Running on single source file ####

-The easiest way to run IWYU over your codebase is to run
+The simplest way to use IWYU is to run it against a single source file:

-      make -k CXX=/path/to/llvm/Debug+Asserts/bin/include-what-you-use

-or
+      include-what-you-use $CXXFLAGS myfile.cc

+where `$CXXFLAGS` are the flags you would normally pass to the compiler.

+#### Plugging into existing build system ####

+Typically there is already a build system containing the relevant compiler flags for all source files.
+Replace your compiler with `include-what-you-use` to generate a large batch of IWYU advice.
+Depending on your build system/build tools, this can take many forms, but for a simple GNU Make system it might look like this:

-      make -k CXX=/path/to/llvm/Release/bin/include-what-you-use
+      make -k CXX=include-what-you-use CXXFLAGS="-Xiwyu --error_always"

-(include-what-you-use always exits with an error code, so the build system knows it didn't build a .o file.
+(The additional `-Xiwyu --error_always` switch makes `include-what-you-use` always exit with an error code, so the build system knows it didn't build a .o file.
 Hence the need for `-k`.)

-Include-what-you-use only analyzes .cc (or .cpp) files built by `make`, along with their corresponding .h files.
+In this mode `include-what-you-use` only analyzes the .cc (or .cpp) files known to your build system, along with their corresponding .h files.
 If your project has a .h file with no corresponding .cc file, IWYU will ignore it unless you use the `--check_also` switch to add it for analysis together with a .cc file.
+It is possible to run IWYU against individual header files, provided the compiler flags are carefully constructed to match all includers.

 #### Using with CMake ####